opensumi/docs/docs/develop/sample/use-service-by-di.en.md

 }
 ```

-通过在点击 Todo 项的时候绑定触发函数，就可以直接使用 `IMessageService` 来展示消息。By binding the trigger function when the Todo item is clicked, you can use the `IMessageService` to display the message directly.
+By binding the trigger function when the Todo item is clicked, you can use the `IMessageService` to display the message directly.

 ```ts
 export const Todo = ({